 You can apply on your bank’s website throughout the online ASBA facility.
 ASBA stands for Application Supported by Blocked Amounts (ASBA).
 It holds funds in your account without actually debiting it.
 You can generally find the ASBA facility in e-services or net banking services option.
 ASBA facility allows you to invest in FPOs and IPOs as it will show all the live issues currently.

-Here we will be using screenshots and examples from HDFC Net Banking ASBA facility.
+Here are the steps to apply for an IPO via the HDFC net banking ASBA facility.
 The steps are more or less the same across banking platforms

 Step 1: Log in to your net banking account using your customer ID and password.